Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/apis/behavioral-cohorts-api.md

             Authorization: Basic MTIzNDU2NzgwMDoxMjM0NTY3MDA=
             ```

-    ???code-example "Get cohort with all properties (click to expand)"
+    ???code-example "Example: Get cohort with all properties (click to expand)"

         This example gets the cohort with ID `26umsb5` and includes all of the cohort properties.